hoyvoh/EZGROUP/README.md

 docker-compose up --build
 ```

+Now you can access the API documents at 0.0.0.0:8000/api/docs/ to explore more further.

 ## Step 3: Stop docker
 When you are done, make sure you have your containers cleaned up.
 ```